-Categ ory B - Insurance Undertakings (i) B1: Each life assurance undertaking shall pay, in respect of its liability for the year ended 31 December 2024, a levy calculated on the basis of a sum no greater than 0.0103% of its total net premiums earned for the year ended 31 December 2022, but excluding Class VII premium income, written on Irish risk business.
-A minimum levy of €450 is payable by each life assurance undertaking. (ii) B4: Each non-life insurance undertaking with the exception of captive insurance undertakings shall pay, in respect of its liability for the year ended 31 December 2024, a levy calculated on the basis of a sum no greater than 0.0809% of its total net premiums earned written on Irish risk business for the year ended 31 December 2022 save that, in respect of that portion of the undertaking's net premium income which is derived from accident and health insurance business, the levy in relation to that portion shall be calculated in accordance with paragraph (iii) below.
-A minimum levy of €450 is payable by each non-life insurance undertaking. (iii) B8: Each accident and health insurance undertaking (including non-life insurance undertakings providing accident and health insurance) shall pay, in respect of its liability for the year ended 31 December 2024, a levy calculated on the basis of a sum no greater than 0.0297% of its total net premiums earned derived from accident and health risk insurance business for the year ending 31 December 2022.
-A minimum levy of €450 is payable by each accident and health insurance undertaking.
+- (i) B1: Each life insurance undertaking shall pay, in respect of its liability for the year ended 31 December 2025, a levy calculated on the basis of a sum no greater than 0.0058% of its total gross premiums earned from Irish risk business, and where the underlying contract between the Life Insurance Undertaking and the consumer is based on Irish law, for the year ended 31 December 2023. - (ii) B4(a): Each non-life insurance undertaking with the exception of captive insurance undertakings shall pay, in respect of its liability for the year ended 31 December 2025, a levy calculated on the basis of a sum no greater than 0.0527% of its total gross premiums earned from Irish risk business other than private health insurance contracts where the underlying contract between the Non-Life Insurance Undertaking and the consumer is based on Irish law for the year ended 31 December 2023.
+Levy in respect of private health insurance shall be calculated in accordance with paragraph (iii) below. - (iii) B4(b): Each non-life insurance undertaking, shall pay, in respect of its liability for private health insurance for the year ended 31 December 2025, a levy calculated on the basis of a sum no greater than 0.0215% of its total gross premiums derived from Irish private health insurance business where the underlying contract between the Non-Life Insurance Undertaking and the consumer is based on Irish law for the year ended 31 December 2023.